‘We have to stop all this infighting’: Seattle’s former homelessness director on why we spend so much without a fix

 Coronavirus turned Johnson’s world — and the world of everyone who works fighting homelessness — upside down, completely changing shelters and making painfully clear the unsustainable number of people living outside in Seattle.

+Johnson was a controversial leader: He never earned enough votes from the City Council or support from social services nonprofits to be named permanent director.
+He clashed with the council on the role of the Navigation Team and certain tiny house villages.

 While heading the department, Johnson rarely agreed to interviews.
-And withhis exit, basic questions persist about why the city is spending so much money, and why the problem isn’t getting better.
+And with his exit, basic questions persist about why the city is spending so much money and why the problem isn’t getting better.

-Johnson was a controversial leader: He never earned enough votes from the City Council or support from social services nonprofits to be named the permanent director.
-He clashed with the council on the role of the Navigation Team and certain tiny house villages.

-After he left the city in January, Johnson agreed to an interview about his time as director of the largest homelessness budget in the Pacific Northwest and his perspective on why the problem hasn’t improved.
+After he left the city job last month, Johnson agreed to talk.
 This interview has been edited for length and clarity.

 Scott Greenstone: In your time at the Human Services Department, the money spent on homelessness totally ballooned.
 It was almost $90 million in 2018 — and this year, I believe they’ve budgeted $165.
 Now that you’re outside, how do you explain this phenomenon of: “We’re spending more money, and the problem seems to be getting worse?”